-This is our new favorite spring time hike!
-When we first time visited in January, the entire place was brown and baldy as you can see in the photo below.
+This is our new favorite springtime hike!
+When we first time visited in January, the entire place was brown, as you can see in the photo below.
 Oh, by the way, we parked on the street outside of the park and walked under the Victory Trailhead sign.
-Around 7:30 am, only few cars were on the street.
+Around 7:30 am, only a few cars were on the street.
 The neighborhood was still asleep.

-This place has many little use trails and most of them don’t show up on your phone GPS so you can get confused.
-I did a clockwise loop and the total distance was 5.25 miles.
+This place has many little use trails and most of them don’t show up on your phone GPS, so you can get confused.
+I did a clockwise loop and the total distance was 5.3 miles.
 I will guide you through it.
 Quickly after the trailhead, the trail splits.
 Stay on the current path and go straight.
-About 0.23 miles in, the trail splits again.
+About 0.2 miles in, the trail splits again.
 Make a sharp left turn.
 You should be able to spot a sign for “Joe Bahar Trail”.
 You will pass by a white mansion on your left and the view of West Hills.
-Beautiful morning, isn’t it?

-At about 2.96 miles, turn right on to E Las Virgenes Canyon Trail.
-There is no sign but it will show up on GPS.
+At about 3 miles, turn right on to E Las Virgenes Canyon Trail.
+There is no sign, but it will show up on GPS.
 It might say “Road” instead of “Trail”.
 I’ve seen both.
 Also, you will see more trail runners, bikers, hikers and dogs.
-Stay on this trail and it will take you back to the trailhead.
+Stay on this trail, and it will take you back to the trailhead.

 Good to Know: